MdShamimIslam/music-player-with-slider-block/readme.txt

-### Music Player Block Features
+### Music Player with Slider Block Features
 - **Feature 1**: Feature 1 description.

-= How to use Music Player Block =
+= How to use Music Player with Slider Block =
-- First, install the Music Player Block plugin from the WordPress dashboard.
+- First, install the Music Player with Slider Block plugin from the WordPress dashboard.
-- Add the Music Player Block from the block category called "widgets" in the Gutenberg editor.
+- Add the Music Player with Slider Block from the block category called "widgets" in the Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Enjoy!